hvbhanot/Go_Projects/README.md

 ## Getting Started

-To get started with this project, clone the repository using the following command:
+To use this project, clone the repository using the following command:

 ```bash
 git clone https://github.com/hvbhanot/RestAPI